What is Real Dialogue?

 Training in the Skill of Real Dialogue

-Would you like to improve your relationships and leadership capacity in a two-day training that will improve your confidence in speaking and listening, as well as mastering your own emotions?
+Would you like to improve your relationships and leadership capacity in a two-day training that will enhance your confidence in speaking and listening, as well as mastering your own emotions?

 Where: Osher Center for Integrative Health, 184 South Prospect Street, University of Vermont, Burlington, Vermont